Two people taken to the hospital after a fire in east El Paso - NewsBreak

 1 person dead after SUV drives into canal in El Paso's Upper Valley

 EL PASO, Texas (KFOX/CBS4) — One person is dead after an SUV crashed into a canal in El Paso's Upper Valley.
-Police said that the driver of the SUV was speeding along Artcraft Road when it collided with a Border Patrol vehicle that was conducting a separate traffic stop, on Upper Valley Road around 6 a.m.
+Migrants were in the vehicle, according to El Paso Police Department spokesman Sgt.
+Enrique Carrillo.
+Police said that the driver of the SUV was speeding along Artcraft Road...

 1 person dies after crash in Socorro